 What was your starting point in music?

 During my adolescence in LA, I grew up on electronic dance music and the events happening in LA at the time.
 During that period through today, there’s been a handful of extremely influential music collectives (Moontribe, Terrakroma, PsyTribe, Green Sector) in the LA area that have contributed to my taste in music and growth as a musician (and human being, really).

 These relationships built the platform to play music under my musical alias, Synchronometry.

-Following my bachelor’s degree, I decided to go to California Institute of the Arts (CalArts) to receive my Master of Music Technology.
-I decided to build on my technical background while developing my understanding of music theory, acknowledging that if I never understood music at the fundamental level than my work as an audio software engineer would be limited in scope.
+Following my bachelor’s degree, I decided to go to the California Institute of the Arts (CalArts) to receive my Master of Music Technology.
+I decided to build on my technical background while developing my understanding of music theory, acknowledging that if I never understood music at the fundamental level then my work as an audio software engineer would be limited in scope.
 If you are curious, here’s where to find my master’s thesis online at my private Github repository, which also hosts my applications made for research during my time at graduate school.

 I like to joke that I went to school for programming, and left a musician — so I went back to school for music, and left as a programmer.
 Funny how life works out.